jjr113/cs1666_organization/adv_topics/AI.md

 -	This can be used to multiply by the utility that is calculated from our general scale

-Sub-topic 3: Possible player actions vs possible boss actions (utility AI)
+Sub-topic 3: Possible player actions vs possible boss actions (utility AI)  (14 minutes)

 -	Boss is given the ability for four separate behaviors: attack, block, avoid, and change target.
 -	How will the point system affect these choices?